haicanberra/Neural-Network-From-Scratch/README.md

 <a name="about"></a>
 ## About
+Custom Neural Network - Iris Classification in Python
-- A neural network written in Python from scratch, capable of saving and loading weights.
+- Developed a custom neural network in Python, implementing activation functions (ReLU, sigmoid, tanh) and MSE loss.
+- Achieved an impressive mean squared error of 0.000001 when trained on the Iris dataset.

 <a name="packages"></a>
 ## Packages